lekt9/mcp-outline/README.md

 3. Create a `.env` file based on the `.env.template` file

-4. Get you Outline API token form [here](https://dev.fellow.wiki/settings/personal-api-keys) and set API_KEY in the .env file
+4. Get you Outline API token from your personal settings.

 5. Connect to your MCP client (like Cursor)
    NOTE: if you are connecting to Cursor, you **_technically_** don't need to do the whole `.env` file setup, but it can be usefull for local testing.